 ^^^ Decent seats in a decent - if identikit - stadium.
 The Hoffenheim 'club hymn' certainly worth a listen on You Tube.
 Not.

 ^^^ The away end was seemingly sold out.
-Not to worry, there were plenty of Schalke - and Bochum, owing to a Fanfreundschaft - supporters sat in our enclosure.
-Plenty of goals to celebrate as well; three in the first 15 mins or so and four in the first half.
+Not to worry, there were plenty of Schalke - and owing to a Fanfreundschaft, Bochum - supporters sat in our enclosure.
+Plenty of goals to celebrate as well: three in the first 15 minutes or so, and four in the first half.
 The away side were 3-1 up at the break.

 ^^^ View of the aforementioned Car & Technology Museum, at half-time, from the back of the stand.
 Schalke's very own travelling club shop (seriously!) parked just out of shot.

 ^^^ The scoreboard, top left, shows the final score: three each.
 Hoffenheim reduced the deficit from the penalty spot shortly after the break.
-We then had a great view of their equaliser, direct from a free kick (the ball was in as soon as it left his boot).
+We then had a great view of their equaliser, direct from a free kick; the ball was in as soon as it left his boot.
 A hugely entertaining game - thank goodness, as no Arena Card meant no beer for the KSG - albeit this had much to do with hapless defending on display.
 I'm beginning to understand how Per Mertesacker has nearly 100 international caps!
-(I'm joking, obviously) No real stand out performers, although I've subsequently noticed that Anthony Modeste - who notched Hoffenheim's first - is the league's joint top goalscorer, whilst Schalke's Japanese wing-back Atsuto Uchida was industrious and Kevin-Prince Boateng showed some flashes of quality.
+(I'm joking, obviously; love Per.)
+No real stand out performers, although I've subsequently noticed that Anthony Modeste - who notched Hoffenheim's first - is the league's joint top goalscorer, whilst Schalke's Japanese wing-back Atsuto Uchida was industrious, and Kevin-Prince Boateng showed some flashes of quality.
 Julian Draxler, unfortunately for us, was not even on the bench (presumably injured).
-A feature article on the game, by the Guardian's ever-excellent Raphael Honigstein, can be found here.
+A feature article on the game, by the Guardian's Raphael Honigstein, can be found here.

-^^^ The train was full on the journey back to Heidelberg.
-Craig, relieved to learn of JT's equaliser at Sh!te Hart Lane, also informed us that Man Utd had lost to West Brom and Man City at Aston Villa.
-Arf.
+^^^ The train, on the journey back to Heidelberg, was full.
+Craig, relieved to learn of JT's equaliser at Sh!te Hart Lane, also informed us that Man Utd had lost to West Brom, and Man City at Aston Villa.
+Arf!
 I, meanwhile, impressed another American student by correctly naming 'Hoosiers' as the nickname for the athletics teams of Indiana University (she was wearing one of their hoodies).
 We got off at S-Bahnhof Heidelberg-Altstadt and walked along the river to the Old Bridge.
 Very pleasant.

 ^^^ On the Old Bridge.
 Reminiscent of Windsor Bridge.